PINTO0309/onnx2tf/README.md

 ### 7. Calibration data creation for INT8 quantization
-Calibration data (.npy) for INT8 quantization (`-qcind`) is generated as follows.
+Calibration data (.npy) for INT8 quantization (`-cind`) is generated as follows.
 This is a sample when the data used for training is image data.
 See: https://github.com/PINTO0309/onnx2tf/issues/222

 https://www.tensorflow.org/lite/performance/post_training_quantization